 - Lead the team in improving work methods and performance with respect to reliability, costs, and quality and be clear about expectations for quality, accuracy, timeliness of work expected from your team

 - Be clear about what authority/decision-making is delegated to individuals in your team and providing autonomy to do so

-- Identify yearly training requirements in conjunction with the training department using the TNA system for your team
+- Identify training requirements in conjunction with the training department using the TNA system for your team

 - Develop teamwork and autonomy within the Team